RaijmakersH/az900-labs/Instructions/Walkthroughs/04-Create a virtual network.md

 ---
 # 04 - Create a virtual network

-In this walkthrough, we will create a virtual network, deploy two virtual machines onto that virtual network and then configure them to allow one virtual machine to ping the other within that virtual network.
+In this walkthrough, we will create a virtual network, deploy two virtual machines onto that virtual network and then allow one virtual machine to ping the other within that virtual network.

 # Task 1: Create a virtual network (20 min)